rodrigouroz/housing_scrapper/README.md

 `python3 listen_commands.py`

+### Contribuiting:

+To enable the debugger in the commands listener issue the following command:

+`ENABLE_DEBUGGER=true python3 listen_commands.py`

 ### Refresh

 Using /refresh command in your chat with the bot, it will manually trigger the configured searches ideal for anxious people.